 While most women will not give birth until a couple more weeks have passed, it is certainly time to start preparing.
 Reading our tips and advice on giving birth is a good start!

-The average weight for a baby this week is approximately 6 pounds and the length is around 14 inches from crown to rump.
+The average weight for a baby by the end of this week is approximately 6.3 pounds (2.8 kg) and the length is around 19 inches (48 cm) from crown to feet.

-With only approximately 4 more weeks to go, your baby is also getting ready for their big entrance into the world!
+With only approximately 3-4 more weeks to go, your baby is also getting ready for their big entrance into the world!

-This can lighten up on some discomforts for some women such as heartburn or having shortness of breath, but it can also create extreme pressure in the pelvic region causing a whole new brand of discomforts for the next few weeks.
+This can lighten up on some discomforts for some women such as heartburn or having shortness of breath, but it can also create extreme pressure in the pelvic region causing a whole new brand of discomfort for the next few weeks.